kara kaire

 To meet, to greet one last

-melt into its forest walls.
+melt into our forest walls.

 Kaire.
 Kara.